myduino/Hibiscus-Sense-Arduino/Exercise_08_APDS9960_Proximity/README.md

 }
 ```

-Now, we can upload the complete sketch to ESP32, once done uploading open the Serial Monitor and try to hover our hands up and down above the sensor.
+You can copy the sketch above, paste it into the Arduino IDE and upload the complete sketch to ESP32.
+Once done uploading open the Serial Monitor and try to hover our hands up and down above the sensor.
 By observation, we can see on the Serial Monitor a proximity in an 8-bit chaning based on up and down of our hand.
 The closer the object, the higher the proximity value (maximum value: 255).

 <p align="center"><a href="https://myduino.com/product/myd-036/"><img src="https://github.com/myinvent/hibiscus-sense/raw/main/references/image-exercise-eight-c.gif" width="600"></a></p>